makeBritishCouncilBetterTogether/IELTS_SCANDAL/README.md

 #### 1. The deputy director of examination business quoted inappropriate terms

-After the complaint was made to Nick Godfrey, the then Director of Examinations in China, he handed the matter over to Nathan Hu (Hu Yang), Deputy Director of Examination Business.
+After sending multiple emails to BC’s dedicated complaint email address, I received only an apology and no compensation.
+Therefore, I decided to send email to Nick Godfrey, the then Director of Examinations in China, he handed the matter over to Nathan Hu (Chinese name: 胡洋), Deputy Director of Examination Business in China.
 The deputy director initially expressed his apologies and thanked me for my suggestions.
 He said that they had changed the inappropriate expression, but quoted the clause stating that they could not compensate:

 Nathan HU wrote:
 "